IzaacMammadov/docs.urbit.org/content/courses/hoon-school/D-gates.md

 href="/language/hoon/reference/rune/bar#-bartis" /%} rune to create a
 gate.
 In the expression above the `|=` is immediately followed by a set of parentheses containing two subexpressions: `a=@` and `(add 1 a)`.
-The first defines the gate's {% tooltip label="sample" href="/glossary/sample" /%} (input value type), and the second defines the gate's product (output value).
+The first defines the type of the gate's {% tooltip label="sample" href="/glossary/sample" /%} (input value type), and the second defines the gate's product (output value).

-In the example gate above, `inc`, the sample is defined by `a=@`.
-This means that the sample is defined as an atom `@` meaning that the gate will take as input anything of that type (so, not a cell).
+In the example gate above, `inc`, the sample is specified by `a=@`.
+This means that the sample is an atom `@` and so the gate will take as input any atom (anything that's not a cell).
 The `sample` is given the face `a`.
 With a face it's easier to refer to the `sample` value in later code.